 The components of the research project will include:

-i) developing a clear thesis statement for research;
+- Developing a clear thesis statement for research;

-ii) engaging in a literature review and constructing an annotated bibliography; iii) identifying and incorporating the necessary source materials (primary and/or secondary);
+- Engaging in a literature review and constructing an annotated bibliography;

-iv) conducting field research;
+- Conducting field research;

-v) interpreting the data and materials collected through research and building arguments to provide an analysis, synthesis and evaluation of the research findings;
+- Interpreting the data and materials collected through research and building arguments to provide an analysis, synthesis and evaluation of the research findings;

-vi) putting together a formal work of scholarship;
+- Putting together a formal work of scholarship;

-vii) presenting in poster form the final results of individual research.
+- Presenting in poster form the final results of individual research.

 You will be assigned an Umbra faculty member as your Research Project Advisor.
 However, depending on the topic, you may also work closely with an Italian scholar based in Perugia (either at the University of Perugia or at an independent research institution or foundation).
 You may also select a faculty member from your home institution to act as your advisor for the particular research topic and arranging correspondence prior to participation in the program.